 For each question, use the specific criteria to award a maximum of 2 credits.
 Unless otherwise specified, mathematically correct alternative solutions should be awarded appropriate credit.

-- (31) [2] 2, and appropriate algebraic work is shown. - [1] Appropriate work is shown, but one computational error is made, but an appropriate value for y is found.
+[1] Appropriate work is shown, but one computational or simplification error is made.

-[1] Appropriate work is shown, but one conceptual error is made, but an appropriate value for y is found.
+[1] Appropriate work is shown, but one conceptual error is made.